SoftUni-Internal/interactive-content/EN/02-Generics/00-Lesson-Introduction.md

 - Using generic methods

 **5. Type Erasure, Type Parameter Bounds**
-- How the Java compiler implements generic behavior
+- How the generics behavior is implemented in Java

 [/slide]